gislibh/portfolio/Streamlit + Ollama/README.md

   streamlit run app.py
 ```

-Please use the FAKE_DATA file for testing.
+Please use the TEST_DATA file for testing.